StevenBlack/hosts/alternates/gambling-porn/readme.md

 ## Generate your own unified hosts file

+To generate your own unified hosts file you will need Python 3.7 or later.

-**Note** if you are using Python 3, please install the dependencies with:
+First install the dependencies with:

     pip3 install --user -r requirements.txt

-**Note** if you are using Python 2, please install the dependencies with:

-    pip2 install --user -r requirements_python2.txt

 **Note** we recommend the `--user` flag which installs the required dependencies at the user level.
 More information about it can be found on pip [documentation](https://pip.pypa.io/en/stable/reference/pip_install/?highlight=--user#cmdoption-user).

 To run unit tests, in the top level directory, just run:

-    python testUpdateHostsFile.py
+    python3 testUpdateHostsFile.py

-The `updateHostsFile.py` script, which is Python 2.7 and Python 3-compatible, will generate a unified hosts file based on the sources in the local `data/` subfolder.
+The `updateHostsFile.py` script will generate a unified hosts file based on the sources in the local `data/` subfolder.
 The script will prompt you whether it should fetch updated versions (from locations defined by the `update.json` text file in each source's folder).
 Otherwise, it will use the `hosts` file that's already there.

 ### Usage

 #### Using Python 3:

     python3 updateHostsFile.py [--auto] [--replace] [--ip nnn.nnn.nnn.nnn] [--extensions ext1 ext2 ext3]

-#### Using Python 2.7:

-    python updateHostsFile.py [--auto] [--replace] [--ip nnn.nnn.nnn.nnn] [--extensions ext1 ext2 ext3]

 #### Command line options: